wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ## Check for a Data Delay

-If you think an alert has fired or resolved without meeting the alert condition, you can look for evidence that a data delay occurred during the alert check time window.
+If you think an alert has fired or resolved by mistake, it's possible that a data delay occurred during the alert check time window.
 A data delay can change the set of data values that the alert checking process bases its decisions on.

 ### What is a Data Delay?

 A data delay is a noticeable latency between the time that a source collects a data value and the time that Wavefront receives that value.
 Data delays can occur anywhere in the data pipeline.
 Data delays can be:
-* Predictable - for example, when a source preprocesses or batches up the data values before sending them to Wavefront.
+* Predictable - for example, when a source preprocesses or batches the data values before sending them to Wavefront.
-* Unpredictable - for example, when an sudden network slowdown or outage interferes with the flow of data.
+* Unpredictable - for example, when a sudden network slowdown or outage interferes with the flow of data.

-When the delayed data points finally arrive, Wavefront backfills them into their time series.
-Each backfilled point is stored with the timestamp that reflects when the source collected it, not when Wavefront actually received it.
+When delayed data points arrive, Wavefront backfills them into their time series.
+Each backfilled point is stored with the timestamp that reflects when the source collected it, not when Wavefront received it.

 <!---
 If backfilling does not occur,  we call it missing data – i.e., a permanent failure to report – and handle it differently.
 --->

-### Two Views of the Same Time Window
+### Did a Data Delay Affect My Alert?

 The process of backfilling data values causes Wavefront to revise the affected time series.
 In effect, there are now two views of the time window in which the delay occurred:
 * The original view, which exists before backfilling takes place.
-This view consists of the data values that caused the alert to respond.
 * The revised view, which exists after backfilling takes place.
-This view consists of the complete set of reported data values, but might obscure the reason for the alert’s response.
+This view consists of the complete set of reported data values.

 After backfilling takes place, you can see only the revised view in a Wavefront chart.

-### Did a Data Delay Affect My Alert?

-If an alert has fired when you don't expect it, you can use an [alert notification](alerts_notifications.html#chart-images-in-alert-notifications) to help you determine whether a data delay was the cause:
+If an alert has fired when you did't expect it, you can examine an alert notification to help you determine whether a data delay was the cause:

 1. Obtain an alert notification that was triggered by the alert.
 2. Check whether the alert notification includes a [chart image](alerts_notifications.html#chart-images-in-alert-notifications).
 A chart image shows the original view of the data at the time the alert fired.